Threat from North Korea looms as Chinese, Japanese, South Korean leaders meet | The Japan Times

 Some experts believe North Korea may be preparing to test an intercontinental ballistic missile soon, which would likely end the 2018 agreement struck by its leader, Kim Jong Un, and U.S. President Donald Trump.

-“Safeguarding the stability and peace of the Korean Peninsula and pushing for a political solution to the Korean Peninsula issue are in the interests of China, Japan and South Korea,” Chinese Vice Foreign Minister Luo Zhaohui told reporters on Thursday at a briefing on the trilateral meetings.
+“Safeguarding the stability and peace of the Korean Peninsula and pushing for a political solution to the Korean Peninsula issue are in the interests of China, Japan and South Korea,” Chinese Vice Foreign Minister Luo Zhaohui told reporters on Thursday.

-U.S. special envoy for North Korea Stephen Biegun met with two senior Chinese diplomats during his two-day visit to Beijing this week, following similar meetings in South Korea and Japan days earlier, as diplomats make last-ditch attempts to prevent another confrontation.
+The U.S. special envoy for North Korea, Stephen Biegun, met with two senior Chinese diplomats during his two-day visit to Beijing last week, following similar meetings in South Korea and Japan days earlier, as diplomats make last-ditch attempts to prevent another confrontation.

 North Korea has not responded to his public call to resume dialogue, however.